Docker Deep Dive - Nigel Poulton - E-Book

 The big picture stuffThe technical stuff

-The big picture stuff gets you up to speed with things like what Docker is, why we have containers, and the fundamental jargon such as cloud-native, microservices, and orchestration.
+The big picture stuff gets you up to speed with the basics, such as what Docker is, why we use containers, and fundamental jargon such as cloud-native, microservices, and orchestration.

 The technical stuff section covers everything you need to know about images, containers, multi-container microservices apps, and the increasingly important topic of orchestration.
-It even covers WebAssembly, vulnerability scanning with Docker Scout, debugging containers, high availability, and more.
+It even covers WebAssembly, AI, vulnerability scanning, debugging containers, high availability, and more.

 Chapter breakdown